CrispyChillies/Image-Retrieval---Thesis-2026/README.md

-# X-MIR: EXplainable Medical Image Retrieval
+# CIMVR2026

-Code accompanying the WACV '22 paper "X-MIR: EXplainable Medical Image Retrieval"
+This code reposistory is built on "X-MIR: EXplainable Medical Image Retrieval"

 This code was developed on Ubuntu 18.04 and has been confirmed to work with Pytorch 1.9.0.
 Please note that newer versions of Pytorch may introduce breaking changes.
 Other dependencies (such as scikit-learn) may also be required.